blazQ/mpi-word-count/README.md

 In reality, vCPUs are computed as no. of Cores times no. of Threads per core.

 This means that in e2-standard-8 VMs, there are actually 4 cores and 2 threads per CPU.
-Based on this assumption, my guess, which is also backed up by further evidence, is that as soon as we go from 4 processes to 5, processes start to share a core, thus worsening relative performance compared to a situation where each process can work on a separate core.
+Based on this assumption, my guess, which is also backed up by further evidence, is that as soon as we go from 4 processes to 5, MPI is basically oversubscribing the 4 cores he can actually see, thus worsening relative performance compared to a situation where each process can work on a separate core.
 I've performed similar tests on e2-standard-4 machines, and guess what?
 On those machines, the threshold after which the strange behaviour happens is no longer 4, but 2...just like the number of actual cores in that case!

-Another thing is that, with an e2-standard-8 machine, simply running mpirun -np x with x > 4, without oversubscribing, results in the following error:
+Another thing is that, with an e2-standard-8 machine, simply running mpirun -np x with x > 4, without explicit oversubscribing, results in the following error:

 ```sh
 --------------------------------------------------------------------------